stelmo/BiGGReactions.jl/README.md

 ] test
 ```
 ### Troubleshooting
 The cache can be source of subtle issues.
-If you get errors or unexpected behavior do:
+If you get errors or unexpected behavior try the following:
-1. `clear_cache!()`,
+1. `clear_cache!()`, restart the Julia session and, try again.
-2. Restart the Julia session.
+2. If you still get issues, manually delete the cache files at `BiGGReactions.cache_location`, restart the Julia session, and try again.
-If you still get errors, please file an issue!
+3. File an issue :/